A GlobalGiving vetted Organization since 2015

 Components of The SHC Program:

-Providing on-going direct psychosocial services to refugees and at risk populations, and demonstrating community-based human services that can operate and be sustained in regions of scarce material and skill resources.
+Providing on-going direct psycho-social services to refugees and at risk populations, and demonstrating community-based human services that can be established, operated, and sustained in regions of great need and scarce material and skill resources.
+Service programs include:

 A progressive training and experience in psychosocial support and treatment skills open to all qualified local trainees in countries experiencing violent upheaval and a refugee crisis, and where the local population is unserved or significantly underserved.
 It prepares both professional and para-professional service providers to quickly provide a progressive range of direct treatment services, from lay emotional support, immediate care, and crisis stabilization, to more in-depth and longer term mental health treatments.

-A 1-Day Inter-religious Training, in partnership with Michigan State University and Dr. Farha Abbasi, MD, providing orientation and training to religious professionals on psychosocial symptoms and behaviors, cultural competency, basic responses and supportive counseling skills to assist those exhibiting symptoms, determining when a professional therapist is needed and where and how to refer someone, and handling unique situations and issues clergy and religious teachers encounter with many who are suffering from psychosocial difficulties.
+A Faith-based Training, in partnership with Michigan State University Department of Psychiatry, providing orientation and training to religious professionals on psycho-social symptoms and behaviors, cultural competency, basic responses and supportive counseling skills to assist those exhibiting symptoms, determining when a professional therapist is needed and where and how to refer someone, and handling unique situations and issues clergy and religious teachers encounter with many individuals suffering from psycho-social difficulties and seeking their help.

 Please consider making a tax deductible donation to help us provide local capacity building skills training and life-saving trauma healing services to the most vulnerable.